 As you might know Docker has already its build system

-which provides a really easy way to create new containers.
-However these containers
+which provides a really easy way to create new images.
+However these images

 must be based on existing ones, which leads to the problem of creating the 1st

-parent container.
+parent image.
 That’s where KIWI comes to the rescue.